Frequently Asked Questions about Greenline

 This philosophy translates into our conversions themselves, we realise that to justify the not inconsiderable cost of a motorhome then it must have a lifespan of at least 20 years.
 To help achieve this, it is essential that we take care with the build and therefore only fit quality components that will go the distance and that can be serviced and repaired if necessary.
 When purchasing items, primarily we consider the quality of the item, also if it has been manufactured in a region where environmental and health and safety legislation is in place.
 Cost, of course, is a factor but does not supplant the above.

 Many of the parts we use are made or assembled in Britain.
 Parts such as the electrical control system, the hob/cooker, the cabinetwork and the upholstery.
 Most of the other parts are sourced from within the EU, with a few items from Turkey.
 Unavoidably, one or two minor items are manufactured in China, this is very much a last resort and we continue to seek alternatives where this is the case.
-Renault vans are built in France along with their Nissan and Fiat siblings.
+Renault and Nissan vans are built in France.
 Ford Transits are now built in Turkey.